Metaswitch/clearwater-readthedocs/docs/Migrating_To_etcd.md

 ## Install Clustering and Configuration Management Services

-On each node run `sudo apt-get install clearwater-cluster-manager clearwater-config-manager`.
+On each node run `sudo apt-get install clearwater-management`.

 ## Upload the Current Cluster Settings